 - Work on Repairing the Marriage

 Commit for a reasonable amount of time (4-8 months) to work on repairing the intimacy, love, connection and friendship in the relationship, during which a divorce (or even mentioning a separation) is off the table.
 Find a couple’s counselor to work with you, and be prepared to focus on your own growth in the process.
-If you are more of a DIY person, there are many excellent books, classes, and resources available, including the Relationship Help Toolkit.
+If you are more of a DIY person, there are many excellent books, classes, and resources available, including the Relationship Repair Game.
 If you do not observe any movement in the relationship, you will be more at peace knowing you earnestly put in the effort.

 - Begin the Work of Separation and Divorce